paul-pagnan/react-instant-chat-tutorial/TUTORIAL.md

   }
 ```

 The render method here is simple.
-We create a form, and an input.
+We create a form and an input field.
 When the form is submitted (by the user pressing enter inside the input box) the submitHandler is called.
-When we enter changes into the input box, the textChangeHandler is called and the value of this.state.chatInput is bound to the input box so that we can clear the input box after it is submitted.
+When we modify the text in the input field, the textChangeHandler is called and the value of this.state.chatInput is bound to the input box.
+We bind this value back to the input field so that we can easily clear the field after the form is submitted.
 Let's look at these event handlers:

 #### 1) Text change handler
-The text change handler should take the input from the text box and put it in the component state so that we can use it later when the user submits the form.
+The text change handler should take the input from the text box and put it in the component state so that we can use this value later.
 The handler should look like this:
 ```
   textChangeHandler(event)  {
     this.setState({ chatInput: event.target.value });